Expansion of the Australian Football League: Fremantle Sharks (1987)

 In 1987, the first year after the admission of the West Coast Eagles to the VFL, traditional rival WAFL clubs East Fremantle and South Fremantle had discussions on the possibility of merging and joining the VFL as a second Perth-based team.
 The merged club was to have been known as the Fremantle Sharks, and to have played at Fremantle Oval.

 Los Angeles Crocodiles (1987)

-In 1987 a $10 million proposal from Perth magnate Errol Marron was put forward for a VFL expansion club based partly in Los Angeles (and partly in Melbourne) named the Los Angeles Crocodiles with profits from increased television rights to fund a local league.
+In 1987 a $10 million proposal from Perth magnate Errol Marron was put forward for a VFL expansion club based partly in Los Angeles and partly in Melbourne named the Los Angeles Crocodiles (attempting to cash in on the popularity of the previous year's hit film Crocodile Dundee) with profits from increased television rights to fund a local league.
 Stadiums in the proposal included the Los Angeles Memorial Coliseum.
-In October 1987 Ross Oakley announced that the VFL had officially rejected the bid.
+In October 1987, Ross Oakley announced that the VFL had officially rejected the bid.

 Port Adelaide (1990)

-Seven years before their debut season in the AFL, the SANFL club Port Adelaide applied to become the AFL's first South Australian club.
-During the 1990 preseason Port Adelaide played a practice match against the Geelong Cats at Football Park in front of 35,000.
-However the bid met with legal issues within South Australia resulting in the SANFL creating the Adelaide Crows.
+Seven years before their debut season in the AFL, SANFL club Port Adelaide applied to become the AFL's first South Australian club.

+During the 1990 pre-season, Port Adelaide played a practice match against the Geelong Cats at Football Park before a crowd of 35,000.
+However, the bid was met with legal issues within South Australia that resulted in the SANFL creating the Adelaide Crows.